yaqwsx/KiKit/doc/installation.md

 KiKit with one or another (e.g., to not convert your designs into new format).

-KiKit loads the Python API directly via a module, so which module is loaded (which KiCAD version is used) follows standard Python conversion.
+KiKit loads the Python API directly via a module, so which module is loaded (which KiCAD version is used) follows standard Python conventions.
 Therefore, to choose a particular KiCAD version, just specify the environmental variable `PYTHONPATH`.
 The path have to point to a folder containing the module (`pcbnew.py` file).